Baltimore Metropolitan Council

 ###

-The Baltimore Metropolitan Council (BMC) provides a regional forum for our members and state and local partners to identify mutual interests and collaborate on strategies, plans and programs that help improve economic vitality and quality of life for all.
+Baltimore Metropolitan Council works with the region’s elected executives and state local partners to identify mutual interests and develop collaborative strategies, plans and programs that help improve economic vitality and quality of life for all.

 BMC operates its programs and services without regard to race, color or national origin in accordance with Title VI of the Civil Rights Act of 1964 and other applicable laws.
 Appropriate services can be provided to qualified individuals with disabilities or those in need of language assistance who submit a request at least seven days prior to a meeting.
 Call 410- 732-0500.
 Dial 7-1-1 or 800-735-2258 to initiate a TTY call through Maryland Relay.
 Si se necesita información de Título VI en español, llame al 410-732-0500.